 I make black reflective paintings and sculptures that in turn have the ability to “see” or possess vision by reflecting the environment around it.
-I exhibit and use my black paintings as a Claude Glass, an 18th century looking glass that helped artists’ simplify colors, shapes and tones.
+I exhibit and use my paintings as a Claude Glass, an 18th century black looking glass that helped painters simplify colors, shapes and tones.
 My paintings are a way to re-see the surrounding environments and encourage viewers to look from the black space to ultimately see their surroundings through a different lens.
-I refer to this body of work as the Other Side of Black.
-Over the years I have developed a way of pouring this black latex paint to form a highly reflective surface.
-This method involves a specific timed pouring process, temperature control, and a quasi artist recipe to build the surface with optimum reflective qualities.
-It is a very sensitive process and the panels don’t always turn out to be reflective.
-Once the paintings have cured, I film and photograph the surface of the paintings.
-I focus my camera on the dynamic, colorful reflections that come from surrounding environments to capture visualizations through black, like the ones we have when we close our eyes.
-In my most recent creative direction, I to use my black paintings as a literal Claude Glass – I paint the reflections of an object back onto the black surface of the painting until I paint out the reflection and can’t see it anymore.
-This is an old technique of painting that I am now exploring for a contemporary context.
+I refer to this body of work as The Other Side of Black.
+Through my studio practice and interest in material studies, I have developed a way of pouring this enamel latex paint to form a highly reflective surface.